procore-oss/blueprinter/README.md

 end
 ```

-The field-level setting overrides the global config setting (for the field) if both are set.
+_NOTE:_ The field-level setting overrides the global config setting (for the field) if both are set.

 ### Custom formatting for dates and times
 To define a custom format for a Date or DateTime field, include the option `datetime_format`.